 The U.S. Fish and Wildlife Service (Service) regulates the legal trade of turtles and ensures trade is conducted at sustainable levels.
 For more information on importing or exporting Appendix III turtles, please visit the Branch of Permits.

 Workshops: Connecting Science and Industry

 November, 2011: FWS Turtle Farming Best Management Practices Workshop in Baton Rouge, LA

 As a follow up to one of the recommendations put forth at the St Louis Workshop in 2010 (see below), the Service hosted a workshop for all 16 States with turtle farms to develop best management practices for turtle farms operating in the United States.
 The workshop brought together a select number of specialists who deal with aquaculture, species management, wildlife trade management, turtles, turtle farming, health issues, water quality, invasive species, and genetic pollution – all topics relevant to turtle farms.
-Please check back in the coming months for the workshop's final documents.

 September, 2010: FWS Freshwater Turtle Workshop Meets in St. Louis, MO

 The Service’s International Wildlife Trade Program convened a freshwater turtle workshop in St. Louis in September 2010 to discuss the pressing management, regulatory, scientific, and enforcement needs associated with the harvest and trade of freshwater turtles in the United States.